 And finally, you’ll want some good crochet patterns!
 Fortunately, many patterns are 100% free like my free crochet patterns.
 Or, you can purchase print-ready, ad-free versions of the pattern as PDFs that you can save, print and keep forever.
 My PDF crochet patterns are available in my shop.

-Here are some pattern collections that are good to get started:
+Here are some easy crochet patterns that are good to get started:

 I hope you now feel equipped with the right crochet supplies so you can now start crocheting!